JDHankle/wordpress_fig/README.md

 fig up
 ```

-Open `http://ip_of_container:8000/` in the url field of your favorite
+Open `http://localhost/` in the url field of your favorite
 browser.
-Make sure to replace `ip_of_container` with the containers IP
-address.

 Then complete the steps just like a normal WordPress web install.

-For more inromation on getting the IP address of the container, skip
-to "Get Container IP".

 ## Get Container IP